 Accept You Are Already Perfect

-We need not doubt that our perfection is uniqueness and authenticity.
+We need not doubt that our perfection is unique and authentic.
 These qualities form the heart of our nature.

 (1) Abrahamic Religions, Wikipedia